MoatLab/FEMU/docs/devel/testing.rst

   https://gitlab.com/libvirt/libvirt-ci

-In that project, there is a ``mappings.yml`` file defining the distro native package names for a wide variety of third party projects.
-This is processed in combination with a project defined list of build pre-requisites to determine the list of native packages to install on each distribution.
-This can be used to generate dockerfiles, VM package lists and Cirrus CI variables needed to setup build environments across OS distributions with a consistent set of packages present.
+``libvirt-ci`` contains an ``lcitool`` program as well as a list of mappings to distribution package names for a wide variety of third party projects.  ``lcitool`` applies the mappings to a list of build pre-requisites in ``tests/lcitool/projects/qemu.yml``, determines the list of native packages to install on each distribution, and uses them to generate build environments (dockerfiles and Cirrus CI variable files) that are consistent across OS distribution.

-When preparing a patch series that adds a new build pre-requisite to QEMU, updates to various lcitool data files may be required.

 Adding new build pre-requisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+When preparing a patch series that adds a new build pre-requisite to QEMU, the prerequisites should to be added to ``tests/lcitool/projects/qemu.yml`` in order to make the dependency available in the CI build environments.

-In the simple case where the pre-requisite is already known to ``libvirt-ci`` the following steps are needed
+In the simple case where the pre-requisite is already known to ``libvirt-ci`` the following steps are needed:

  * Edit ``tests/lcitool/projects/qemu.yml`` and add the pre-requisite

  * Run ``make lcitool-refresh`` to re-generate all relevant build environment manifests

-In some cases ``libvirt-ci`` will not know about the build pre-requisite and thus some extra preparation steps will be required first
+It may be that ``libvirt-ci`` does not know about the new pre-requisite.
+If that is the case, some extra preparation steps will be required first to contribute the mapping to the ``libvirt-ci`` project:

  * Fork the ``libvirt-ci`` project on gitlab

- * Edit the ``mappings.yml`` change to add an entry for the new build prerequisite, listing its native package name on as many OS distros as practical.
+ * Add an entry for the new build prerequisite to ``lcitool/facts/mappings.yml``, listing its native package name on as many OS distros as practical.
+Run ``python -m pytest --regenerate-output`` and check that the changes are correct.

- * Commit the ``mappings.yml`` change and submit a merge request to the ``libvirt-ci`` project, noting in the description that this is a new build pre-requisite desired for use with QEMU
+ * Commit the ``mappings.yml`` change together with the regenerated test files, and submit a merge request to the ``libvirt-ci`` project.
+   Please note in the description that this is a new build pre-requisite desired for use with QEMU.

  * CI pipeline will run to validate that the changes to ``mappings.yml`` are correct, by attempting to install the newly listed package on all OS distributions supported by ``libvirt-ci``.

- * Once the merge request is accepted, go back to QEMU and update the ``libvirt-ci`` submodule to point to a commit that contains the ``mappings.yml`` update.
+ * Once the merge request is accepted, go back to QEMU and update the ``tests/lcitool/libvirt-ci`` submodule to point to a commit that contains the ``mappings.yml`` update.
+Then add the prerequisite and run ``make lcitool-refresh``.

+For enterprise distros that default to old, end-of-life versions of the Python runtime, QEMU uses a separate set of mappings that work with more recent versions.
+These can be found in ``tests/lcitool/mappings.yml``.
+Modifying this file should not be necessary unless the new pre-requisite is a Python library or tool.

 Adding new OS distros